 Follow-up: January 12, 2010: BWA followed up on the December 18, 2009 meeting by sending Holbert details on fabrics #2-5.
-BWA informed Holbert that BWA would be sending a PO for sample yardage on fabric #1, and asked for confirmation on the timing of sampling.
+BWA informed Holbert that BWA would be sending a PO for sample yardage on fabric #1 and asked for any favoration and the fining of sampling fabric #1, and asked for confirmation on the timing of sampling.
 Follow-up: February 10, 2010: After not receiving a response to the January 12 email, BWA followed up with Holbert to inquire about the status of the sample production, and again requested information on timing.
 Reply and Date: February 11, 2010: Holbert informed BWA that he had been traveling and will provide an update shortly.